sheldonhull/sheldonhull.hugo/content/blog/2020-02-04-using-pester-to-improve-operational-tasks.md

 ## Small Steps In Testing

-Now that I did my high-level philosophizing about the SRE, DevOps, communication, and planning... let's do something more low level and fun.
+Now that I did my high-level philosophizing ... let's do something more low level and fun.

 ### An example of adding tests to DevOps oriented tasks